From DIY to Professional – All About Wedding Dress Dry Cleaning

 We understand that having your wedding dress dry cleaned after your wedding can be a pretty daunting task for a newly married bride.
 After all, your wedding dress is the one keepsake from your wedding day that was featured in all your wonderful photos, took the most consideration at the bridal boutique, and ultimately, made you look and feel like a princess on the most special day of your life.
 The thought of taking your wedding dress to the same corner dry cleaner who has pressed your fathers shirts for over 20 years doesn’t exactly sound like the best of ideas.

-The fact of the matter is the only true way to be sure your dress will remain in pristine condition to share with your children, and your children’s children, is to have it professionally cleaned and preserved before storing it.
-The number one reason gowns yellow as they age are stains that may or may not be visible on your dress such as soda water, deodorant, white wine, sugar, sweat, and oils from your skin.
-A professional wedding dress cleaning company has the equipment and experience to identify these nasty stains and create a plan of action to restore your beautiful wedding dress back to its original brilliance.
+The only true way to be sure your wedding dress will remain in pristine condition to share with your children, and your children’s children, is to have it professionally cleaned and preserved before storing your wedding gown.
+The number one reason wedding gowns will yellow as they age are stains that may or may not be visible on your dress that occurred on your wedding day such as soda water, deodorant, white wine, sugar, sweat, and oils from your skin.
+In addition, the process of neutralizing the fibers in your wedding dress before placing it into storage is the only guarantee your dress won’t experience overall fabric yellowing.
+A professional wedding dress cleaning company has the advanced delicate fabric care equipment and experience to identify these nasty stains and create a plan of action to restore your beautiful wedding dress back to its original brilliance.

 Jump to a Section: